Emceelamb/curriculum-vitae/content.md

   city: New York City
   achievements:
     - Work with the accessibility team to develop and test a public facing resource site for New York University's ITP program
+    - Develop a modular front-end interface to interact with a project database
     - Work directly with faculty and staff to scope information priorities and design website architecture
-    - Provide web support for non technical staff to address bugs and errors and incorporate features
+    - Provide tech support for non technical staff to address bugs, errors and incorporate features
-    - Promoted digital accessibility as a design consideration through creating training materials and workshops
 - years: 2018--2019
   employer: Lincoln Center for the Performing Arts
   job: Digital Accessibility Fellow